DavidTelenko/markdowned/IT/Notes/Vim.md

 ctrl+q $ A to add to end of each line

+^w= - make all splits the same size

 K - info about token under cursor (lsp help / man)

 zf - fold action (can be combined with ap and so on)